Jatziri Barron

 BIO

-"We are an extension of nature, magnifiers of our culture and identity, our skin tell stories about our ancestors, we are our colors, we are our roots, and we're proud".
+In her own words, Barron articulates the essence of her recent creations, stating, "We are an extension of nature, magnifiers of our culture and identity.
+Our skin tells stories about our ancestors; we are our colors, we are our roots, and we are proud"

 Group Exhibitions / Accomplishments